iconexperience/imageswitch/README.md

 options - A map of additional options to pass to the method.
 Supported Keys:

-+ transformation: A string indicating which transformation animation to use ('fade', 'slide')
++ *transformation*: A string indicating which transformation animation to use ('fade', 'slide')

     defaults to: 'fade'
-+ duration: Time in milliseconds
++ *duration*: Time in milliseconds

     defaults to: 1000
-+ easing: A string indicating the easing function to use (see jQuery easing documentation)
++ *easing*: A string indicating the easing function to use (see jQuery easing documentation)

     defaults to: 'linear'
-+ queue: A string indicating what queue to use for the animation (see jQuery queue documentation)
++ *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

     defaults to: 'fx'
-+ onStart: Callback function when animation starts
++ *onStart*: Callback function when animation starts

     defaults to: #empty function#
-+ onFinish: Callback function when animation finishes
++ *onFinish*: Callback function when animation finishes

     defaults to: #empty function#
-+ cycle: Set to true to run animation in an repeating cycle
++ *cycle*: Set to true to run animation in an repeating cycle

     defaults to: false
-+ cyclePauseDuration: Time in milliseconds to pause between cycles
++ *cyclePauseDuration*: Time in milliseconds to pause between cycles

     defaults to: 2000
-+ onStartCycle: Callback function when cycle starts
++ *onStartCycle*: Callback function when cycle starts

     defaults to: #empty function#
-+ onFinishCycle: Callback function when cycle ends
++ *onFinishCycle*: Callback function when cycle ends

     defaults to: #empty function#
-+ sequence: Animate all images one by one in a sequence order.
++ *sequence*: Animate all images one by one in a sequence order.

     You can set this option to true or false.
 If you want more control pass a map of additional options:
-    + order: set to 'forward' | 'reverse' | 'random'
+    + *order*: set to 'forward' | 'reverse' | 'random'

         defaults to: 'forward'
-    + interval: time in milliseconds
+    + *interval*: time in milliseconds

         defaults to: #duration of animation#
-    + onStartSequenceStep: Callback function when each animation in the sequence starts.
+    + *onStartSequenceStep*: Callback function when each animation in the sequence starts.

         defaults to: #empty function#
-    + onFinishSequenceStep: Callback function when each animation in the sequence finishes.
+    + *onFinishSequenceStep*: Callback function when each animation in the sequence finishes.

         defaults to: #empty function#